Meeting the Challenges of an Ageing Workforce

 Investing in Training and Skill Development

 Funders can provide financial support for training programs that focus on upskilling and reskilling older workers.
 These programs can help bridge the skills gap and enable older employees to stay competitive in the job market.
-Generation offers training and support through employment programs that can equip midcareer and older workers with relevant skills and boost their employability.
+Generation United States offers training and support through employment programs that can equip midcareer and older workers with relevant skills and boost their employability.

 Encouraging Workplace Flexibility